 “Heaven and hell are within us, and all the gods are within us.
 This is the great realization of the Upanishads of India in the ninth Century B.C.
 All the gods, all the heavens, all the world, are within us.”

 As I have taken you through the seven verses of the Sapta Shloki, I have tried to demonstrate how Campbell’s words are borne out in my life.
-The names of the Gods you worship may be different, or you may not worship any particular god, but I hope the sentiments and my experiences still took you on a journey of your own.
+The names of the Gods you worship may be different, or you may not worship any particular god, but I hope the sentiments and my experiences still took you on your own journey.

 Next week, I will start telling the story in the Grand Story of the Divine Mother.
-Until then, wishing you Peace & Joy.
+Until then, I wish you Peace and joy.

-I can help you tap into the guidance that is coming your way all the time.
+I can help you tap into the guidance that is always coming your way.
 Click here to set up a call.